sushantkdm/Book-My-Show-/Book My Show/README.md

 # Book My Show

-* ShowSnap is a movie ticket booking system project
+* Book My Show is a movie ticket booking system project
 * Its a backend code written using Spring-Boot
 * It consists of Different Layers like Controller, Service, Repository , DTO(Data Transfer Object)
 * These layers in the project increases its code maintanablity, understadability and readablity